 For the Bundaberg area, the fragmentation and diminishing use of the cane rail network is resulting in an increase in road transport to move sugar cane from farms to mill.
 This is due to the changing nature of agriculture in the region and a shift away from sugar cane farming to other agricultural production particularly small crops.
-In 2014, approximately 1.4 million tonnes of raw sugar were transported from mills to port via public rail, 0.5 million tonnes went by mill-owned railway system and 2 million tonnes by road transport.51

 The proposed extension of the cane railway by Isis Mill is opposing this trend.
-The proposed extension involves three stages of development which plans to utilise existing rail corridor from Cordalba to Booyal and Booyal to Gayndah.52
+The proposed extension involves three stages of development which plans to utilise existing rail corridor from Cordalba to Booyal and Booyal to Gayndah.

-Challenges for the agricultural sector in the efficient allocation of freight to rail services include a lack of coordination amongst key stakeholders, suitability of the current agricultural rail network for freight services (such as the cane rail network), seasonal nature of products and comparative costs of rail and road freight.53
+Challenges for the agricultural sector in the efficient allocation of freight to rail services include a lack of coordination amongst key stakeholders, suitability of the current agricultural rail network for freight services (such as the cane rail network), seasonal nature of products and comparative costs of rail and road freight.